The problems of using flash cards to learn Chinese

 Expand a Chinese character into words

 明 has many meanings.
-The original meaning is “brightness”, and there are many derivative meanings when this character enters into words, such as “sight”, “justice”, “understand”, “reveal”, and “clear”.
+The original meaning is “brightness”, and there are many derivative meanings when this character enters into words, such as “sight”, “justice”, “understand”, “reveal”, “clear” and “tomorrow”.

 Expand a Chinese character into sentences

-Besides 天 which has appeared in one of the words, four other characters show up, 是, 星, 期, 二.
-If students have learned these characters before, they understand it, “Tomorrow is Tuesday”.
+In this sentence, four other characters show up, 是, 星, 期, 二.
+If students have learned these characters before, they understand the sentence, “Tomorrow is Tuesday”.

-If they have not, this sentence is useless.
+If they have not, this sentence also becomes meaningless and useless.

 The problems of using such flash cards to learn Chinese Characters

-Suppose people bought a deck of such flash cards, which promise them the knowledge of 1000 frequently used Chinese characters and how to use them in words and sentences.
+Suppose you’ve bought a deck of such flash cards, promising you the knowledge of 1000 frequently used Chinese characters and how to use them in words and sentences.

-Also, there are some very useful Chinese characters that do not have a fixed meaning, such as 就, 着, 吧.
-(Read about 就 here: The often overlooked Chinese character - 就 (jiù).
+Also, some very useful Chinese characters that do not have a fixed meaning, such as 就, 着, 吧, are neglected in these cards.
+Because their meanings can only be understood in contexts, no one can draw a picture to illustrate them.
+Read about 就 here: The often overlooked Chinese character - 就 (jiù).

-Their meanings can only be understand in contexts.
 There are also characters that only perform structural functions, such as 的.
-To teach these characters using this kind of flash card layout is very difficult.
+To teach them using this kind of flash card is very difficult.